aabhachaudhari/medical-insurance-cost-prediction/README.md

-# Medical Insurance Cost Prediction Using Machine Learning
+# Medical Insurance Cost Prediction Using Machine Learning (Research Paper & Proper Code)

 This project focuses on accurately predicting medical insurance expenses to support both insurance providers and policyholders in financial planning and risk assessment.
 By analyzing demographic and health-related attributes such as **age, BMI, smoking status, number of dependents, gender, and region**, the system applies multiple machine learning techniques to deliver cost predictions and risk categorizations.